Database

 Running Web Modeler on Amazon Aurora PostgreSQL

-For a full list of available driver parameters visit the AWS JDBC Driver documentation.
+For all available driver parameters, see the AWS Advanced JDBC Driver documentation.

 AWS IAM authentication

-environment variable to match the database user you configured for AWS IAM authentication as described in the Amazon Aurora documentation. - Remove the
+The username must match a database user configured for IAM authentication as described in the Amazon Aurora documentation.

 Using alternative database vendors